Find a Provider

 There's no cure for cerebral palsy.
 But resources and therapies can help kids grow and develop to their greatest potential.

 As soon as CP is diagnosed, a child can begin therapy for movement and other areas that need help, such as learning, speech, hearing, and social and emotional development.
+Many will need assistive devices like braces or wheelchairs.

 Surgery can help fix dislocated hips and scoliosis (curved spine), which are common in kids with CP.
 Leg braces help with walking.